odkr/cgi-runas/README.md

 ## Security

 **WARNING:**
-*run-php-as* is in need of real-world testing and an audit.
+*cgi-runas* is in need of real-world testing and an audit.
 **You do *not* want to use it.**

-*run-php-as* performs the following checks to determine whether it should run a PHP script:
+*cgi-runas* performs the following checks to determine whether it should run a script:

 1. Are `WWW_USER` and `WWW_GROUP` known to the system?
 2. Is the executable owned by UID 0 and `WWW_GROUP` and